HGV Straddle Strategy

 - What is a straddle on HGV?

 - A straddle on HGV is the straddle strategy applied to HGV (stock).
 The strategy is structurally neutral / high-volatility (long premium): A long straddle buys an ATM call and an ATM put at the same strike, profiting from a large move in either direction; max loss equals the combined debit when the underlying pins to the strike at expiration.
-With HGV stock trading near $44.78, the strikes shown on this page are snapped to the nearest listed HGV chain strike and the premiums come straight from the end-of-day bid/ask midpoint.
+With HGV stock at $45.69 on the most recent close, the strikes shown on this page are snapped to the nearest listed HGV chain strike and the premiums come straight from that session's bid/ask midpoint.

 - How are HGV straddle max profit and max loss calculated?